usma1000/AR2017/README.md

 ## Issues
 - Featured links don't span entire li.
 Only text/img are clickable
 - Slider should be removed and each story should live on its own page
-- When clicking through to story page, correct link should be active in sidebar
+- Correct link should be active in sidebar

 ## ToDo
 - Design/create home page